BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 If passed checks successfully, you will notice that db_inserts contains the 3 items: sequence, counts, and score reference.
 In the event no scores reference was given, a dummy score of 0 was given to each possible gene pair.
 This is done in order to make sure that gene pairs are unique to each study and cell line.

+If SL scores are supplied, by default, SL scores and statistical scores below the specified threshold are deemed as SL (column SL_or_not).
+Otherwise, they are not SL.
+You can customize this behavior by accessing the yielding db_inserts['scores_ref'].

+By default, control genes supplied in scores file are removed.

 Finally, data can be inserted to the database.

 ```